Application for Wedding Service

 How much will it cost?

 The legal fees for a marriage cover the reading of banns, a certificate of banns (if required), the marriage service and a marriage certificate.
-These are fixed nationally and revised annually on 1st January.
-Currently they are £485.
+These are fixed nationally, set by the Government and revised annually on 1st January.
+Currently they are £494, with a banns certificate (sometimes required) costing an extra £14.

 There are other costs which are not compulsory and these include such things as a fee for the organist, car parking or flower arrangements if that is done “in house” by our flower arranging team.

 You should fill in the application form (above) well in advance to arrange a date and to discuss the preliminaries (weddings can take place on any day of the week).
 After that we will arrange a date nearer to the wedding to meet up and talk through the arrangements in more detail.
-Each year we run a Marriage Preparation Day, usually in February, for all those who are to be married at St. Albright’s in the forthcoming year, and we very much hope that you come along to that.
-If you have any queries then please contact the Priest in Charge.
+Each year we run a Marriage Preparation Day, usually in February, for all those who are to be married at St Albright’s in the forthcoming year, and we very much hope that you come along to that.
+If you have any queries then please contact the Parish Administrator.

 If you are getting married by banns in another Church of England church but live in the parish of Stanway then your banns will have to be read at St. Albright’s.
 Please fill in the appropriate form (above) to arrange this.